Veri Logo

 To bust the health halo, it’s critical to understand which foods are generally better for your health and evaluate other areas of food packaging, particularly the ingredients list and nutrition facts panel (NFP).
 These strategies will allow you to navigate through the noise of FOP labeling and help you make informed, health-conscious dietary choices.

-It’s ultra-processed foods, or UPFs (which are typically high in sugar, fat, salt, and artificial coloring) that you want to avoid.
-UPFs tend to be rich in refined carbs, fat, and other ingredients that are manufactured for maximum palatability and minimal satiety — making you want to eat more and more of them, without ever feeling “full.”
+Avoid ultra-processed foods or UPFs (typically high in sugar, fat, salt, and artificial coloring).
+UPFs tend to be rich in refined carbs, fat, and other ingredients that are manufactured for maximum palatability and minimal satiety — making you want to eat more and more of them without ever feeling “full.”

 Many UPFs use health halo terminology to cloak the actual ingredients they contain.
 For example, some popular breakfast cereals like Raisin Bran, Honey Nut Cheerios, Corn Flakes are no longer allowed to market themselves as “healthy” after the USDA proposed a new definition for the term in 2022 because they don’t meet certain sugar and sodium limits or contain enough whole grains.